Jiayan "Jenny" Shi

 Diane Moy Quon

 Diane Quon lived in Los Angeles for more than 17 years before moving back to her hometown of Chicago.
 While in Los Angeles, she worked at NBC and at Paramount Pictures where she was last the vice president of marketing.
-She is currently producing documentaries with Kartemquin Films including the Sundance award-winning Minding the Gap directed by Bing Liu; Left-Handed Pianist along with Howard Reich and co-directed by Gordon Quinn and Leslie Simmer; The Dilemma of Desire directed by the Peabody Award-winning Maria Finitzo; and Finding Yingying directed by DVID Fellow, Jiayan "Jenny" Shi.
+She is currently producing documentaries with Kartemquin Films including the 2018 Oscar-nominated and Sundance award-winning Minding the Gap directed by Bing Liu; Left-Handed Pianist along with Howard Reich and co-directed by Gordon Quinn and Leslie Simmer; The Dilemma of Desire directed by the Peabody Award-winning Maria Finitzo; and Finding Yingying directed by DVID Fellow, Jiayan "Jenny" Shi.
 Diane is a 2017 and 2018 Film Independent Fellow and is also developing a fiction film based on the New York Times best-seller Hotel on the Corner of Bitter and Sweet.

-Co-producer / Cinematographer
+Co-producer / DP

 Shilin Sun has been directing and producing music video, short films and commercials at the University of Illinois at Urbana Champaign, where he acquired four years of filmmaking experience and attained his BS in Physics.
 To deepen his artistic and technical expertise, he joined the Film Production MFA program at ArtCenter College of Design in 2018.
 Having grown up immersed in both traditional and modern Chinese culture, Shilin is particularly interested in the social forces that have accompanied the drastic cultural, societal, and economic changes around the developing countries.